Fighting Deepfake Fraud Takes a Layered Approach

 • Blackmail

-The tools needed to create deepfakes are inexpensive and widely accessible, allowing bad actors to easily exploit them for an endless variety of nefarious purposes.
+The tools needed to create deepfakes are inexpensive and widely accessible, allowing bad actors to exploit them for an endless variety of purposes.

 Deepfakes and financial fraud

-Deepfake fraudsters can use videos to impersonate account holders to issue wire transfers, authorize transactions or gain password or account information.
-They can also impersonate bank officials or corporate executives in order to issue fraudulent transfer instructions.
+Deepfake fraudsters use fabricated video to impersonate account holders, authorize wire transfers, or extract passwords and sensitive account information.
+They impersonate bank officials or corporate executives on live calls to issue fraudulent transfer instructions.
+In one widely reported case, a finance officer at a multinational paid out nearly $500,000 to scammers during what he believed was a video call with company leadership.
 The possibilities are nearly endless, and the potential damages for financial institutions can stretch into the millions of dollars.

 How deepfakes are made

-Most people have a digital footprint sufficient enough for bad actors to use to create extremely convincing deepfake footage.
-They have technology that deconstructs and manipulates subtle facial features which are then incorporated into synthetic videos.
-Then, a virtual camera feed with the deepfake is used to replace the webcam that would usually record the participant’s face.
+Most people have a digital footprint sufficient for bad actors to create extremely convincing deepfake footage.
+Deepfake technology deconstructs and manipulates subtle facial features, then incorporates them into synthetic videos.
+A virtual camera feed with the deepfake is then used to replace the webcam that would normally record the participant's face.

-Deepfakes are incredibly difficult to identify and expose, because they are extremely realistic and people are easily tricked by them.
-The technology keeps getting better, too, so it’s very hard to keep up with and detect new developments and capabilities in deeptake production.
-Also, there is no federal law that specifically bans deepfakes.
-According to TechCrunch, The FTC would like to expand its impersonation rule to cover the impersonation of individuals, not just companies or government agencies.
-The agency may also criminalize goods and services used to hard consumers through impersonation via the creation of deepfakes.
+Deepfakes are incredibly difficult to identify because they are extremely realistic and people are easily deceived by them.
+The technology keeps improving, making it very hard to detect new developments in deepfake production.
+Compounding the challenge, there is currently no federal law that specifically bans deepfakes.
+According to TechCrunch, the FTC would like to expand its impersonation rule to cover the impersonation of individuals, not just companies or government agencies.
+The agency may also move to criminalize goods and services used to harm consumers through impersonation via deepfakes.

 How to combat deepfake fraud

-Deepfake fraud is really hard to combat, especially if people rely on only one method - humans or software - to do it.
-Neither method is failsafe.
-Humans and software can both be duped, and both have limited abilities to detect fakes.
+Many companies post about how easy it is to create a fake ID or a deepfake, then proceed to offer a single solution — one verification method that will make the fraud problem go away.
+That's not realistic.
+Deepfake fraud is genuinely hard to combat, especially when organizations rely on only one method — human or software — to catch it.
+Neither approach is failsafe on its own.
 The most effective way to combat deepfakes is a layered approach that combines human judgment with a biometric platform.

-• It’s likely that deepfakes are getting so good that they will be imperceivable to humans.
-But something humans can do is inject randomness into an interaction in real time - think of someone on camera who is asked to perform something completely unexpected.
-Perhaps they ask a user to verify themselves with additional verification (like a bank login or verify a credit card).
-Or the user is asked to take a picture of themselves from another device while staying on video.
-With the appropriate tools, a trusted agent can serve to be the CAPTCHA for deepfakes.
+• Deepfakes are getting so convincing they may become imperceptible to humans.
+But humans can inject randomness into an interaction in real time.
+Think of someone on a video call who is asked to perform something completely unexpected — verifying themselves with a bank login, or taking a picture of themselves from a second device while staying on video.
+With the right tools, a trusted agent can effectively serve as the CAPTCHA for deepfakes.

-Others agree that relying on a single method of identity verification is not sufficient.
-Biometric Update warns: “Only the combination of authenticity checks, support for electronic documents verification, cross-validation of personal data and ability to re-verify data on the server side can protect you from fraud and address zero-trust-to-mobile issues.”
+Biometric Update summarizes the requirement clearly: "Only the combination of authenticity checks, support for electronic documents verification, cross-validation of personal data and ability to re-verify data on the server side can protect you from fraud."

 graphic of envelop on a square